 - Detailed knowledge of process, plant, equipment.

-– Technique of guide words generate questions, that need to be answered without resource to further expertise.
+- The technique of guide words generate questions, that need to be answered without recourse to further expertise.

 - (b) Supporting team,

 - Someone to control discussion, called ‘Study leader’.

 - Guides systematic questioning.

 - Should not be closely associated with the subject, danger of developing blind spots.

 HOW TO CARRY OUT HAZOP?

 - Define the purpose, objectives, scope of the study.

 - Prepare for the study.

 Step 1- Define the purpose, objectives, scope:-